-It is probably important to add, that this is just a review of the most common foods known to make dogs ill, and even kill them, if sufficient quantities are consumed.
+Importantly, this is just a review of the most common foods known to make dogs ill, and even kill them.

-It is not an exhaustive list, and if your dog has a propensity to eat things that dogs clearly shouldn’t eat, it is a good idea to discuss this problem with your veterinary surgeon.
+It is not an exhaustive list.
+If your dog has a propensity to eat things he shouldn’t, it is a good idea to discuss this problem with your vet.

 If in doubt, or your dog has eaten something suspicious, give your vet a ring and ask for his advice.

 We hope we’ve answered the question “what can dogs not eat” for you.
 If you’ve any concerns do check out our fantastic guide to a whole range of different foods with clear information on their nutritional value.

 You can find out whether or not they are safe to share with your dog.

 And in what quantities.

 For a complete guide to raising a healthy and happy puppy don’t miss The Happy Puppy Handbook.

 The Happy Puppy Handbook covers every aspect of life with a small puppy.